The Calm Before: Plot

 As the fair at the Kingdom begins, Alpha leads an attack on a caravan from the Hilltop going to the Kingdom.
 Daryl and Michonne arrive with Judith, Henry, Lydia, and Connie, reuniting with Carol and Ezekiel.
 Michonne brings all the leaders from the communities together to apologize for Alexandria forgoing its relationships, to announce that Alexandria will give asylum to Lydia, and to establish a mutual protection pact knowing that Alpha will likely retaliate.
 To affirm the pact, Ezekiel has the communities sign Michonne's charter and then starts arranging for a small combined force to travel to the Hilltop to make sure it is secure from an attack by the Whisperers.
 As the fair continues, Alpha poses as one of the Alexandria fairgoers from the caravan and gathers information.

 Earlier that day, Daryl's small force leaves for the Hilltop and meets up with the Highwaymen en route.
 The Highwaymen point them to the group of Hilltop residents that were killed by Alpha.
 The group decides to split up to look for any survivors.
 That night, Daryl, Michonne, Carol, and Yumiko are attacked by walkers, and take them out one by one until the Whisperers surround them.
-Beta emerges from the trees and tells them to drop their weapons, saying "you just had to give me the girl," but that the deal is now off.
+Beta emerges from the trees and tells them to drop their weapons, saying, "You just had to give me the girl.
+No one else had to die.
+Now that deal is done."

 That night, as most of the fairgoers gather for the film, Lydia is saving a seat for Henry when Alpha sits next to her and gestures for her to stay quiet.
 Outside the theater, Alpha tries to convince Lydia to come with her, but Lydia rejects her.
 Alpha tells her she is not strong and is no longer part of her group, and departs.
 Later, at the Whisperers' new camp, Alpha, now out of disguise, joins her people, and approaches Daryl and company, who are captive.
 After announcing that her daughter is no longer a concern, Alpha tells Daryl to come with her alone.